dovecot/documentation/source/configuration_manual/howto/director_with_lua.rst

 Operations
 ----------

-There are no built-in tools in Dovecot to manage the state in the database, you need to build your own tooling.
+There are no built-in tools in Dovecot to manage the database (such as adding backends, kicking users, monitoring backends, etc.).
+You need to build your own tooling.